DioxusLabs/dioxus/packages/dioxus/README.md

 We can compose these function components to build a complex app.
 Each new component takes some Properties.
 For components with no explicit properties, we can omit the type altogether.

 In Dioxus, all properties are memoized by default with `Clone` and `PartialEq`.
-For props you can't clone, simply wrap the fields in a [`Read`](dioxus_signals::Read) and Dioxus will handle converting types for you.
+For props you can't clone, simply wrap the fields in a [`ReadSignal`](dioxus_signals::ReadSignal) and Dioxus will handle converting types for you.

 ```rust, no_run
 # use dioxus::prelude::*;